 One-dimensional water quality modelling results showed that effects associated with each treatment option on lake trophic status would be neutral to very minor (negative).
-Effects were quantified on the basis of mean TLI for the eight-year modelling period, with options resulting in changes in TLI values of only 0 to 0.02 units.
-These changes are low; e.g., the range in measured TLI during the baseline period was ~0.7 units.
-Uncertainty in this result is low; however, model performance in predicting TLI was only moderate.
-While the model matched the measured eight-year mean TLI extremely closely (error < 0.01 unit), the model did not reproduce inter-annual differences in annual TLI values well.
+Effects were quantified on the basis of mean TLI for the eight year modelling period, with options resulting in changes in TLI values of only 0 to 0.02 units.
+These changes are extremely low; e.g., the range in measured TLI during the baseline period was ~0.7 units.
+Uncertainty in this general result is low; however, model performance in predicting TLI was only moderate.
+While the model matched the measured eight year mean TLI extremely closely (error < 0.01 unit), the model did not reproduce between-year differences in annual TLI values well.
 This was likely caused by the fact that the modelling period coincided with the period when aluminium sulphate (alum) was dosed to either one or two stream inflows to the lake to reduce dissolved reactive phosphorus concentrations.
 This action has led to a marked improvement in lake water quality; however, it was only possible to represent this action in the model in a static way, which did not account for the considerable variability in alum dosing rates that occurred during the period.
-The modelling indicated that alum dosing to the Puarenga and Utuhina Streams likely has a much greater impact on lake water quality than that predicted for any of the wastewater discharge options, and how the alum dosing plants are operated will have a significant impact on future water quality.
+The modelling indicated that the alum dosing has a much greater impact on lake water quality than that predicted for any of the wastewater discharge options, and how the alum dosing plants are operated will have a significant impact on future water quality.

-Consistent with the very minor effects associated with the wastewater treatment options on TLI, the 1- D model results indicated that the options would not cause a change in baseline Lake Ecosystem Health Attribute State values defined for total nitrogen, total phosphorus and chlorophyll a concentrations.
-In the context of the decision-making process, the lack of marked difference between the six wastewater treatment plant and land treatment options highlights the importance of carefully weighing up the cultural and economic considerations (not considered in this study) associated with each option.
+Consistent with the very minor effects associated with the wastewater treatment options on TLI, the 1-D model results indicated that the options would not cause a change in baseline Lake Ecosystem Health Attribute State values defined for total nitrogen, total phosphorus and chlorophyll α concentrations.
+In the context of the decision-making process, the lack of marked difference between the six treatment options highlights the importance of carefully weighing the cultural and economic considerations (not considered in this study) associated with each option.
 If large expenditure is required for relatively marginal improvements in wastewater treatment, then this may be more effectively invested elsewhere in the lake catchment to support lake water quality management, on the basis of \$/t of nutrient load reduced.
-Similarly, cultural evaluation of various disposal methods might be prioritised over small differences in final treated wastewater concentrations and loads.
+Similarly, cultural appropriateness of various disposal methods might be prioritised over small differences in final treated wastewater loads.